 "That's more like it," he said softly, smiling sincerely as he lifted one hand to brush away the dripping hair from her forehead.
 "Crying would never suit you, remember that."

-After that, they became friends, shocking everyone in school especially Van Fanel.
+After that, though they both ended up with the worst colds, they became friends, shocking everyone in school especially Van Fanel.
 Many thought that Dilandau was plotting something that would ruin Van through Hitomi.
-But both he and she, even Van, knew it wasn't in the least bit true.
+But both he and she, even Van, knew it was not the case.
 Nobody knew how their friendship began except the two of them.
-Van, although he loathed Dilandau with every fiber in his body, respected Hitomi more than enough to refrain from questioning her.
+Van, although he disliked Dilandau immensely, respected Hitomi more than enough to refrain from further questioning her after she told him Dilandau helped her with something important.

 As time flew by, he found himself feeling for her, wanting her, needing her.
 But he didn't dare approach her, didn't dare ruin his reputation.
 He was one of the fantasized-about people in the entire school and she was nothing but a simple girl, who, even her classmates paid not much attention to.
-And so he was stuck to secretly admiring her from afar.
+And so he was stuck to secretly admiring her from afar; it was enough, he was happy.

 He waited then for a messy break-up where he could whisk Hitomi away from Van and into his own arms.
 But his waiting was in vain as he watched with a sinking feeling as both Van and Hitomi fell more in love with each other.